nmtc-run/nmtc-run.github.io/pages/series-spring.md

 * We are reintroducing Waabizheshikana to the series schedule after more than a decade, following a significant renovation and expansion of the trail.
 * We are introducing Cloquet Forestry Center as our series finale and potluck.
 Chester Bowl will return next year following the construction of the new chalet.

-New in 2026, park near the Grand Ave Chalet 8551 Grand Ave, Duluth, MN 55808.
-To reach the start line, hike 500 m uphill to the cat track; turn left and jog 250 m to the start line; you are now warmed up and ready to race.
-Course description: Spirit Mountain (Manidoo Wajiw) is a point-to-point road and rails-to-trails run.
-The 2026 edition introduced a new course, which follows the westernmost section of Skyline Parkway (gravel and asphalt) and returns on the DWP (gravel), finishing near Grand Ave Chalet.

 Entry is absolutely free.
 We welcome donations <a href="/donate">online</a> or at the race start.